-Spirituality in 20th Century Art
+Spirituality in 20th and 21st Century Art

 A look at Spirituality in the work of various 20th century artists. taking as a definition “being dedicated to spiritual things or values, as contrasted with material or temporal ones”.
 This covers the overtly religious work of artists such as Eric Gill, as well as the more generally spiritual element of works by artists such as Barbara Hepworth and Henry Moore, in their appreciation of nature and ‘truth to materials’.
 This lecture looks at Kandinsky’s work, both practical and theoretical in his ‘Concerning the Spiritual in Art’ and also at the spiritual element of Mondrian’s work.
 Continuing on, to explore the work of artists throughout the 20th century, with a postscript on the work of contemporary artists whose work also contains an element of spirituality.

 A look at how women have been represented by art and artists over the years and how their representation within art reflects the wider attitudes of society towards women’s position.
 Looking particularly at the depiction of women during the Victorian age.
 Women who were not ‘neutralised’ by being depicted as wife and/or mother were often portrayed in a way that seemed to perpetuate the dual depiction of woman as either the pure ‘Angel of the House’ or the wicked and ‘fallen’ woman.
 Where were the images of women as independent agents, following their own path within society?
 To what extent have depictions of women within art been true reflections of their position within society as a whole?